When a baby is first on the way, symptoms show up as changes in the mother’s body.

 Or perhaps you’re running your hand over your belly and wondering, ‘What is this hard spot in my abdomen – is it baby?’

 BellyBelly fan Isadora describes the first time she noticed a lump that might be her baby:

 “I woke up in the middle of the night and I was lying on my back.
 I ran my hand across my abdomen and distinctly felt a hard bump that really stuck out.

 “I fell asleep again and woke up to find that the bump was still there but had moved to the other side”.

 Feeling lumps and bumps in your body that change and move can be confusing.
 It can also provide opportunities to connect with the new little stranger inside.

-Here are answers to some common questions about what might be happening with your growing shape.
+Here are answers to some common questions about “a hard spot in my abdomen” or what might be happening with your growing shape.

 What does a hard spot in my abdomen mean?

 A hard spot in your abdomen might mean different things at different stages of pregnancy.

 During the first 12 weeks of pregnancy, you’re not likely to feel your baby from the outside.